-The Virginia Outdoor Writers Association, VOWA, is pleased to present the winners of our 2019-2020 Collegiate Essay Competition.
+The Virginia Outdoor Writers Association, VOWA, is pleased to present the winners of our 2020-2021 Collegiate Essay Competition.
 These winners typify both scholarship and love of the outdoors.
-Due to the Coronavirus pandemic we did not get to celebrate with these special young people at our Annual Meeting.
 VOWA offers sincere congratulations to the winners and celebrates their outstanding work in this showcase.

-We are delighted to present this year’s winners, our future communicators and stewards for our precious outdoors, with their essays linked to their essay title.
-Read and ENJOY!
+We are delighted to present this year’s winners, our future communicators and stewards for our precious outdoors.
+Click on their essay title to read and enjoy each winning essay!

 2nd Place Best Overall Essay

 Brooke Landers, winner of the second place $200 prize for best overall essay, is a junior at Virginia Tech who hails from Marshall.
 Her essay tells of a different sort of campus party that she attended one night at the campus Duck Pond.

 Brooke is studying multimedia journalism with a minor in biodiversity conservation.
 She hopes to one day write or produce documentaries of some kind; with the broader goal in life being to simply tell stories especially if those stories bring awareness to voices less heard, whether those are the stories of endangered species or tales of the spirit of humanity.

 She likes exploring different cultures and environments, especially in the outdoors, which is what led her to write her winning essay.
 Great job Brooke!
 Thanks for including us in your journalistic journey.

 3rd Place Best Overall Essay and Cooperative Living Special Award